griptape-ai/griptape/docs/griptape-framework/structures/configs.md

 ### Logging Config

 Griptape provides a predefined [LoggingConfig](../../reference/griptape/configs/logging/logging_config.md)'s for easily customizing the logging events that the framework emits.
-In order to customize the logger, the logger can be fetched by using the `config.logging.logger_name`.
+In order to customize the logger, the logger can be fetched by using the `Defaults.logging.logger_name`.

 ```python
 --8<-- "docs/griptape-framework/structures/src/logging_config.py"